vincentchachere/osticket-prereqs/README.md

   - To: `ost-config.php`

-  - Press: `Enter` when done changing the name
+  - Press: `Enter` when done typing in the name

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/8531889f-57a2-4d19-8a6b-67c650e109e4">